 The U.S. EPA has promulgated 91 numeric water quality criteria for the protection of human health that are applicable to Washington State (EPA, 1992).
 These criteria are designed to protect humans from cancer and other diseases and are primarily applicable to fish and shellfish consumption and drinking water from surface waters.
 Because most human health-based criteria are based on lifetime exposures, direct comparisons with transient stormwater concentrations may often be inappropriate.
 This and the high variation in stormwater pollutant concentrations, both between storms and during a single storm, make the application of human health criteria to stormwater particularly problematic.
-Ecology has therefore placed permit emphasis on implementing BMPs to limit contamination of stormwater and to protect human health.
+Ecology has therefore placed permit emphasis on implementing BMPs to limit contamination of stormwater.
+Source control BMPs are expected to eliminate/minimize the potential contamination of stormwater and to protect human health.
 However, if stormwater monitoring for representative parameters raises questions about the success of the BMP approach, Ecology will have to evaluate how human health criteria could be numerically applied to stormwater discharges.